 The University of Cambridge's Faculty of Law boasts a distinguished group of academics specialising in corporate law and related areas, meaning MCL students will have ample opportunity to interact directly with leading experts on corporate law and closely related subjects.

-Albertina Albors-Llorens is a Reader in Law and the Assistant Director of the Centre of European Legal Studies in the Faculty of Law and Deputy Chair of the Faculty Board of Law.
+Albertina Albors-Llorens is a Professor in Law and the Assistant Director of the Centre of European Legal Studies in the Faculty of Law and Deputy Chair of the Faculty Board of Law.
 She is also a Fellow and Director of Studies in Law at St. John’s College.
-Dr Albors-Llorens has been involved in the teaching of EU law and competition law in the Faculty both at undergraduate level and in the LLM course since 1999 and has published extensively in both fields of law.
+Professor Albors-Llorens has been involved in the teaching of EU law and competition law and has published extensively in both fields of law.
 She was awarded a Pilkington Teaching Prize for teaching excellence in 2003.
 Professor Albors-Llorens is a key lecturer on the LLM Competition Law course and has been involved regularly with the MCL International Merger Regulation module.

-Peter Harris is a lawyer whose primary academic interest is in international, corporate and comparative tax law, its history and development.
-He is Professor of Tax Law at the University of Cambridge, where he is also Director of the Centre for Tax Law.
+Peter Harris is Professor of Tax Law at the University of Cambridge.
+His primary academic interest is in international, corporate and comparative tax law, its history and development.
+He is also Director of the Centre for Tax Law.
 Professor Harris is the author of five international tax books, the most recent being Corporate Tax Law (CUP), holds key editorial posts in the tax field and acts as Technical Assistance Advisor for the IMF.
 Professor Harris has taught the Corporate Taxation module on numerous occasions.

-Richard Hooley is a University Lecturer in Corporate Law and the primary instructor for the Deals course (link to webpage).
+Richard Hooley is a University Lecturer and an instructor for the Deals course.
 His primary research interests are in banking and finance law.
 Mr Hooley has considerable experience of legal practice.
-He practised for 14 years (full-time and part time) as a barrister from Fountain Court Chambers and, since 2000, has been a consultant to the banking department at international law firm Allen & Overy LLP.
+He practised for 14 years (full-time and part time) as a barrister from Fountain Court Chambers.
+Since 2000, he has been a consultant to the banking department at international law firm Allen & Overy LLP.
 Mr. Hooley teaches on the MCL Deals course and is the primary lecturer for the LLM International Financial Law course.

-Felix Steffek is a University Lecturer in Comparative Commercial Law, a fellow at Newnham College and is a 3CL Co-Director.
+Felix Steffek is a University Senior Lecturer in Comparative Commercial Law, a fellow at Newnham College and is a 3CL Co-Director.
 His research interests are in commercial, company, insolvency and dispute resolution law.
-As methods he applies doctrinal analysis, comparison of laws, economic analysis and justice theory.
-He has acted as adviser to national and European legislative bodies as well as the World Bank.
+He has acted as an adviser to national and European legislative bodies as well as to the World Bank.
 Dr. Steffek is one of the instructors for the Deals course.

-Richard Williams is the Hogan Lovells University Lecturer in Corporate Law, the Academic Secretary for the Faculty of Law and is a fellow at Christ's College.
+Richard Williams is University Senior Lecturer in Corporate Law, the Academic Secretary for the Faculty of Law and is a fellow at Christ's College.
 His primary research interests are in company law and insolvency law, with particular reference to law and economic analysis.
 Dr Williams has published extensively on directors' disqualification and other aspects of corporate and insolvency law.
 He lectures on the LLM Corporate Insolvency course (not on offer in 2020-21).